embecosm/avr-toolchain/README.md

 Building the tool chain
 -----------------------

-The script `build-all.sh` will build and install both *avr-elf32-* and *avr-linux-uclibc-* tool chains.
-The comments at the head of this script explain how it works and the parameters to use.
-It uses script `symlink-trunks.sh` to build a unified source directory.
+The script `build-all.sh` will build and install AVR tool chains and AVR LibC.
+Use

+    ./build-all.sh --help

+to see the toptions available.

+The script `avr-init.sh` is a helper providing some initialization.

 The script `avr-versions.sh` specifies the branches to use in each component git repository.
 It should be edited to change the default branches if required.

-Having built a unified source directory and checked out the correct branches, `build-all.sh` in turn uses `build-elf32.sh` and `build-uclibc.sh`.
-These build respectively the *avr-elf32* and *avr-linux-uclibc* tool chains.
-Details of the operation are provided as comments in each script file.
-Both these scripts use a common initialization script, `avr-init.sh`.
+Having checked out the correct branches and built a unified source directory, `build-all.sh` first builds and installs the tool chain, then builds and installs the AVR LibC library.